ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

 ```

 Create a layout file in your jar.
-Freemarker uses .ftl files.
-It will be like html.
+Freemarker uses .ftl files that are similar to html.
 Values can be inserted with ${id}.
 For example:

 ```
 <html>
 <head>
-    <title>${title_value}/title>
+    <title>${title_value}</title>
 </head>
 <body></body>
 </html>
 ```

-Now, set up a Configuration instance.
-In this example, a layouts folder is adjacent to the class file.
+Now, set up a Configuration instance at the beginning of the Java file.
+In this example, a layouts folder is located at /src/main/resources/layouts/, where the templates will be loaded.
-The templates will be loaded from the layouts folder under resources.
 A template named "home.ftl" is used.

 ```
     Configuration cfg = new Configuration(Configuration.VERSION_2_3_26);